tailwindlabs/tailwindcss/source/docs/padding.blade.md

 ## Add horizontal padding

-Control the horizontal padding of an element using the `.px-{size}` utilities.
+Control the horizontal padding of an element using the `px-{size}` utilities.

 @component('_partials.code-sample')
 <div class="flex justify-around items-center">